jontaylor613-hub/prism-path/GOOGLE_DOCS_SETUP.md

 ## Step 5: Test the Integration

 1. Start your development server: `npm run dev`
-2. Navigate to the Accommodation Gem
+2. Navigate to the Accessible Learning Companion
 3. Generate some differentiated work
 4. Click **Google Docs** export button
 5. You should be prompted to sign in with Google